bahman7891/DE_Tweeter_OpenWeather/README.md

 ### Robustness and fault tolerance:

 > This app is using distributed computation system Spark.
-Spark with its ingerent RDD structure is robust against the fault in computing nodes.
-We used Spark DataFrame and Spark SQL wraps of the RDD structure for feature extraction and later using map-reduce algorithms we exctract information.
+Spark with its inherent RDD structure is robust against the fault in computing nodes.
+We used Spark DataFrame and Spark SQL wraps of the RDD structure for feature extraction and later, using map-reduce algorithms we exctract information.

 ### Low latency reads and updates: